gisgeolab/ARPA_Weather_plugin/README.md

 ---

-Now you can open QGIS and do the following step:
+Now you can open QGIS and do the following steps:

 Go to `Plugins` → `Manage and Install plugins` → `Settings` → `Show also experimental plugins`

 To use the **ARPA Weather** plugin, you can install it as a ZIP file.
 Here's how: